lsst-sqre/gafaelfawr/docs/user-guide/manual-ingress.rst

     If set to a true value, replace the ``Authorization`` header with one containing the delegated token as a bearer token.
     This option only makes sense in combination with ``notebook`` or ``delegate_to``.

+``username`` (optional)
+    If set, access to this ingress is restricted to the specified user.
+    Any other user will receive a 403 error.
+    ``scope`` must still be set and its requirements are still enforced.

 These parameters must be URL-encoded as GET parameters to the ``/auth`` route.